Thank you for reading our post, please rate this article at the end.

 Yes, these creatures of the deep can defy their natural habitat, if only for a brief, breathless moment.
 But remember, just because they can, doesn’t mean they should.

-Fish are aquatic creatures that live in freshwater or saltwater for most or all their lives.
+all of their lives.
 You can’t deny that you have been fascinated by these sea creatures at some point and wondered about their diverse characteristics.

 Like other aquatic beings, fish need water to survive.
 Still, I have often considered the possibility of fish living without water.